☕ UX Process

 This diagram have help me figuring up the flow:

-I itinerate between the user flow and the paper prototype, because they help defining each other.
+I itinerate between the user flow and the paper prototype, because they help defining and modeling each other.
 Often I had to modify the flow after doing some paper screens, because I realised I was missing some steps, and the other way around.

 Final Logotype is a location point with orange ring to refer to Ambar state.